20 March 2012

 By Rowan Bosworth-Davies

 In this guest post, financial crime consultant and former Scotland Yard detective Rowan Bosworth-Davies, puts his finger on the fundamental flaws in the way in which the financial sector is regulated in the UK.
 He believes the major issue is a cultural one.
 If fellow bankers are in charge of the regulator they come to the job with a mindset that predisposes them turn a blind eye to, or cover up, some very serious offences.

-Many years ago, as part of my M.A. degree in financial criminology at the University of Exeter, I did a thesis on how compliance officers in the financial sector regard the offence of insider dealing.
-The vast majority didn’t see it as a bad thing and admitted they would do it themselves if they thought they could get away with it.
-The lesson I took from the exercise was that if you entrust City professionals to ‘police’ themselves and the broader financial sector, they’ll bring a certain amount of baggage to the role.
+Many years ago, as part of my M.A. degree in financial criminology at the University of Exeter, I did a thesis on how compliance officers in financial firms regard the offence of insider dealing.
+The vast majority did not see it as a bad thing, and admitted they would do it themselves if they thought they could get away with it.
+The lesson I took from the exercise was that, if you entrust City professionals to ‘police’ themselves and the broader financial sector, they will bring a certain amount of baggage to the role.